-IGH FR1 clonality assay IGH FR2 clonality assay IGH FR3 clonality assay IGHV Leader Somatic Hypermutation Clonality Assay framework region 3, as well as the joining region, is used for PCR amplification.
+IGH FR1 Clonality Assay IGH FR2 Clonality Assay IGH FR3 Clonality Assay framework region 3, as well as the joining region, is used for PCR amplification.
 Next-generation sequencing of the PCR products is used to identify DNA sequences specific to clonal gene rearrangements.
 Bioinformatics tools facilitate the characterization of sequences present at greater than 2.5% of the population.
 These sequences can be used to track specific clonal populations.